33j33/10-Layouts-in-10-CSS-Lines/README.md

     place-items: center;
 }
 ```
-Centering is one of the most challenging task in CSS.
-This centers everything perfectly (both horizontally and vertically)
+Centering is one of the most challenging task in CSS 😉<br/>
+These `place-items: center` everything perfectly (both horizontally and vertically)

 <img src="./Centered/screenshot.PNG">